dfelinto/blender-manual/manual/physics/particles.rst

 The size of your memory and your patience are your practical boundaries.

-.. admonition:: Incompatibility with Prior Versions
+.. note:: Incompatibility with Prior Versions
-   :class: note

    There are many differences between the "old" particle system that was used up to and including version 2.45, and the "new" particle system.
 There are many things possible now that could not be done with the old system.